confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 #### Inner and left outer joins on column references

-For inner and left outer joins where the left join criteria is a column reference the the additional `ID` column is a duplicate of the `I1.ID` column.
+For inner and left outer joins where the left join criteria is a column reference the additional `ID` column is a duplicate of the `I1.ID` column.

 We propose that such joins should not duplicate the left join column `I1.ID` into both the `ID` key